deshmukhps95/text-analysis-and-classification-gui-tool/README.md

 # Text Analysis and Classification GUI

 ## What's the tool about?
- -  A Data analysis and Text Classification Tool is a python GUI application which has following pipelines built in it.
+ -  Text Analysis and Text Classification GUI is a python application which has following pipelines built in it.
     - Data Analysis
     - Model Selection
     - Training